ivangfr/spring-cloud-stream-solace-pubsub/README.md

 ## Shutdown

 - To stop applications, go to the terminals where they are running and press `Ctrl+C`;
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-solace-pubsub` root folder, run the following command:
+- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside the `spring-cloud-stream-solace-pubsub` root folder, run the following command:
   ```
   docker compose down -v
   ```

 ## Running Test Cases

-In a terminal, make sure you are inside `spring-cloud-stream-solace-pubsub` root folder
+In a terminal, make sure you are inside the `spring-cloud-stream-solace-pubsub` root folder:

 - **producer-service**
   ```